-Your method led to trouble later on,
+The method led to trouble later on,

-But you were gentle with my friend, Ion.
+But you were gentle with my friend Ion.

 Yes, I am the guilty one.

-He was a pretty Grecian urn
+He was my pretty Grecian urn

-Into which I’d pour my wine.
+Down which I’d pour fine wine.

-Then I would let poor Ion burn
+And I would let poor Ion burn

-And turn his song to Helen.
+Then turn his song to Helen,